 TOPIC: (ISA-OLE-3) License Eligibility Requirements and Guidelines

 PURPOSE: The purpose of this activity is to familiarize you with the regulatory requirements, regulatory guidelines, and industry standards related to NRC reactor operator and senior operator license eligibility.
-It also provides exposure to the ) and docket files.
+It also provides exposure to the Reactor Program System – Operator Licensing (RPS-OL), Operator Digitized Docket, and docket files.

 COMPETENCY